How to nicely and politely exit a meeting

 How to nicely exit a meeting?

-- Use natural breaks in conversations to signal your exit
+1. Use natural breaks in conversations to signal your exit

-- Ask for agendas and updates to ascertain relevance
+2. Ask for agendas and updates to ascertain relevance

-- Apologize and leave the door open for future conversations
+3. Apologize and leave the door open for future conversations

-- Signal time management as your top priority
+4. Signal time management as your top priority

-- Be respectful and courteous
+5. Be respectful and courteous

-- Provide feedback on relevance to negate future misunderstandings
+6. Provide feedback on relevance to negate future misunderstandings

-- Be as discreet as possible
+7. Be as discreet as possible

 We’ve all been there.
-At some point during a conversation or meeting the penny drops that this engagement just might not be worth your time after all.
+At some point during a conversation or meeting, the penny drops that this engagement just might not be worth your time after all.
 Sometimes, even with the best of intentions, one can stumble upon a situation where it is soon revealed that pursuing any of the opportunities presented is just not in anyone’s best interest.
 These things happen, and as honesty is the best policy, sometimes bringing the proceedings to a halt and diverting attention to more suited things is the preferable option.

-Meetings are generally held to discuss prospects or create opportunities for future collaboration that is mutually beneficial to the parties involved.
+Meetings are generally held to discuss prospects or create opportunities for future collaboration that are mutually beneficial to the parties involved.
 They are a great way to get multiple views on board and create a narrative that can sustain additional activity and buy-in.
 Meetings are supposed to be productive.
 So what do you do when you realize the meeting you’re involved in turns out to be nothing of the sort?

 Well, it’s complicated.
-There is always a need to save face and maintain reputation, which would probably lead many people to grin and bear it and stick the meeting out.
+There is always a need to save face and maintain reputation, which would probably lead many people to grin and bear it and stick it out.
 This is perfectly fine, and sometimes a subsequent email detailing how the meeting did not present immediately actionable items on your side is a great way to hit pause and renege on future developments for the time being.
 When time is of the essence, and you really don’t have time to spare on a meeting that you know is not immediately beneficial or relevant to you, you need additional measures to ensure you can exit a meeting without coming across as rude or abrasive.

-Plan Ahead to Avoid Exiting Meetings
+Plan to Avoid Exiting Meetings

 If you suspect that a meeting may not be relevant to your role or responsibilities, try to communicate your concerns with the organizer before the meeting or when the invitation is sent.
 Politely ask for clarification on your involvement.